sccn/SIFT/README.md

 ## ADDITIONAL NOTE

 SIFT is designed and distributed for research purposes only.
 SIFT should not be used for medical purposes.
 The authors accept no responsibility for its use in this manner.

+## Verions

+v1.6 - fix conflict with BrainMovie plugin.
+Fix minor GUI issues.